 For Alicia and young Poppy, the turning point came when Poppy was nine months old.

 “There is a lot of misinformation surrounding eczema.
 The best thing I did was to start seeing dermatologists and specialists who dealt with infant eczema.
 I now know what to do straight away,” says Alicia.
 “Eczema doesn’t scare me anymore.”

-What to do includes bleach baths, wet wraps, steroid injections, cortisone cream and topical antibiotics.
-Poppy is now four and Alicia is also very careful with the type of laundry detergent and cleaning products she uses, and is vigilant about regularly changing Poppy’s bedsheets and vacuuming, as well as having the house professionally cleaned every six months.
+Poppy is now four and Alicia is also very careful with the type of laundry detergent and cleaning products she uses.
+She is vigilant about regularly changing Poppy’s bedsheets and vacuuming, as well as having the house professionally cleaned every six months.

 “It’s hard and there will be sleepless nights watching your child rip at themselves,” says Alicia, “but be strong and you will make it work and it will become a part of your normal life.
 Once you get a good team of specialists around you and a good routine for your child, and find out what works well for your child’s skin, it takes a big load off.
 It may take 12 months or four years, but you can treat it and you will get there.”

 Eczema is not contagious, which means you can’t “catch” the disease from another person and you can’t give it to someone by touching them.

 Eczema and acne are completely different conditions.
 However, it is true that some medications may cause acne and complicate eczema.